karuna/tera-vscode/README.md

 ## Release Notes

+### 0.0.6

+- Tera template file is replaced with HTML for syntax highlighting
+- Snippets work in HTML

 ### 0.0.4

-Added snippets support.
+- Added snippets support.

 ### 0.0.3

-Added formatting support.
+- Added formatting support.

 ### 0.0.1

-First release.
+- First release.
 May or may not be maintained.

 ## For more information